LeoUtas/sagemaker_binary_mnist/README.md

 </br>

-# Making a Neural Network from scratch to solve the binary MNIST dataset
+# Using AWS SageMaker to construct a Neural Network from scratch

 </br>